 To the south is a sea of black volcanic rock, indicative of a significant lava flow.
 If you’ve ever driven Highway 60 in the vicinity of Show Low, Arizona, you’ll see a similar lava flow landscape in that area.

 To the southwest is probably the best view of all.
-The hazy overcast obscures things, but you can see both the lava flow and bright yellow flowers on the west slope, and the Ionian Sea in the distance.
+The overcast obscures things, but you can see both the lava flow and bright yellow flowers on the west slope.
+You can also see the Ionian Sea in the distance.

 Here to the north, you can also see the cone and path to the left of the road I was talking about.
 I would have loved to crawl up there but…so little time.
 You can also see more of the Martian landscape here.

 Having completed a walkaround, I spent a few minutes hiking down into the crater directly in front.
-You don’t need hiking shoes to do it, but the pumice is loose and doesn’t provide great footing, and it’s a pretty steep drop, so use caution (or just slide down on your rear end).
+You don’t need hiking shoes to do it, but the loose pumice makes for poor footing.
+It’s also a pretty steep drop, so use caution (or just slide down on your rear end).
 You’ll also have to run pretty good to get back up.
 So how’s the view from down below?
 It’s kind of like an ant standing in a bathtub.

-I wished we could have stayed a little longer, but alas, we had to head back to Messina and the ship.
+I wanted more time to explore, but alas, we had to head back to Messina and the ship.
 On the way down, we caught more views of the villages and sea down below.

-And finally, nearly all the way down, a great view of the farmland and the outskirts of Catania along the oceanfront.
+And finally, nearly all the way down, a great view of the farmland and the outskirts of Catania.

-We literally just made it to the ship as they were announcing final call, so we headed straight to our cabin to watch the ship leave from our balcony.
+We made it to the ship just as they announced final call.
+So, we headed straight to our cabin to watch the ship leave from our balcony.
 Just off our balcony was a large monument, which I later found out is the Madonna of the Letter.

-A few minutes after leaving port was an interesting sight on the Italian mainland, just a few miles away at this point – what appeared to be a Roman aqueduct cut into the side of a hill near the town of San Giovanni.
+A few minutes after leaving port was an interesting sight on the Italian mainland, just a few miles away.
+It looked like a Roman aqueduct cut into the side of a hill near the town of San Giovanni.

 And last but not least, one of the highlights of our cruise so far.
-As the sun was preparing to set, we passed close to the island of Stromboli, best known for its active volcano of the same name.
-Our ship passed at a perfect angle, allowing for the smoking volcano and the sun dipping below the horizon to be captured in the same frame.
+As the sun prepared to set, we passed close to the island of Stromboli.
+You may recognize it for its active volcano of the same name.
+Our ship passed at a perfect angle, allowing me to capture both the smoking volcano and the sun dipping below the horizon in the same frame.

 If you were looking for a better reason to go cruising – there you have it right there.